 We also continually update our cyber security policies and procedures – following the federal government’s NIST Cyber Security Framework – to ensure we’re exceeding the highest standards.

 A Secure Custodian Holding Your Financial Assets

 We also choose our vendors and partners carefully to ensure they are meeting the same high-quality standards as Advance Capital.
-We use TD Ameritrade as custodian and record keeper of your assets in part because they offer such stringent security measures and protocols.
+We use a custodian and record keeper that offers stringent security measures and protocols.
 In addition to expected security features like firewalls and identity checks, they also have an asset protection guarantee that reimburses you in the event of unauthorized activity.

 Any portfolio transactions, trading, withdrawals, or any other account changes will be executed only through your Advance Capital financial adviser and support staff.
-TD Ameritrade only has authorization to make any of the above transactions with our initiation.
-We've purposely deactivated the ability to make trades or withdrawals via TD Ameritrade’s website.
+Our custodian only has authorization to make any of the above transactions with our initiation.
 We ask that clients call us to make sure that we can verify you are who you say that you are.
 Then, we can only send money to your address of record via check or into a bank account that you've previously authorized.